 9. Cairo Citadel

 Also, make sure to visit the Al-Nasir Muhammad Mosque inside the Cairo Citadel.
 I actually liked it more than the Muhammad Ali Mosques as it feels more balanced and I generally like older buildings more.
-There are a couple museums inside the Citadel as well and the view of the city is just stunning.
+There are a couple of museums inside the Citadel as well and the view of the city is just stunning.
 Absolutely put it on your list of things to do in Cairo.
 Read my full guide to the Cairo Citadel here.

 10. Egyptian Museum Cairo